Retro Liga

-The Retro Liga is a footballing league in Poland.
-The first footballing competition took place in 2017, with the leagues inauguration taking place in 2019, 100 years after the formation of the Polish Football Association.
+The Retro Liga is an amateur association football league in Poland.
+Incepted in 2017, its inauguration took place in 2019, 100 years after the formation of the Polish Football Association.

 Creation and rules

 The idea of the league was to play with the rules and equipment used in football at the time of the Polish Football Association's formation in 1919.
 The equipment includes traditional leather boots with wooden studs, cotton shirts, and leather balls were used.
 The game follows the same rules as those used in 1919, such as no cards, and players only being dismissed after serious foul play, and goalkeepers being able to pick the ball up from back passes.
 The league structure also went back to those of the pre-war years, such as 2 points for a win instead of the 3 points you get now.

 The league also has a clear rule on the teams that can included to participate, the rules being that the club must have ceased to exist by 1939, so only teams that played in the pre-war era and those that were not activated afterwards can be represented in the competition.
 Initially six teams were to take part in the first season; Lechia Lwów, Czarni Lwów, WKS 10 PP Łowicz, Śmigły Wilno, WKS 37 PP Kutno, and WKS Grodno, however the Czarni Lwów team dropped out before the start of the competition.
 Owing to the changing of Polish borders after WWII, those teams from cities that are no longer in Poland are played in different cities from where their name suggests, for instance Lechia Lwów, from Lviv now in Ukraine, play in Dzierżoniów.
 The other clubs whose original cities are now outside of Poland's borders are Śmigły Wilno, from Vilnius now in Lithuania, who play in Warsaw, and WKS Grodno, from Grodno now in Belarus, who play in Kozienice.